 - When it comes to maths, the only trick is to remember the formulas by heart and solve as many questions as possible, especially the difficult ones, to boost your confidence level.

-JEE Main is conducted twice a year in both online and offline modes.
+JEE Main is conducted twice a year in online mode.
 You should be aware of the exam pattern and JEE Main syllabus to know chapter-wise weightage, question pattern, difficulty levels and different sections in the exam and other similar stuff.

 - For B.E./B.Tech, B.Arch and B.Planning, an online test i.e CBT will be conducted but for only drawing test in B.Arch paper, there will be an offline test.